-Project Local Energy Oxfordshire (LEO) is one of the most ambitious, wide-ranging, innovative and holistic smart grid trials ever conducted in the UK.
-This is an incredible opportunity to fundamentally change the way the UK energy system works - but we can't do this without your help.
+The solar park will provide an important 'anchor generation load' for Project LEO.
+This collaborative partnership is one of the most ambitious, wideranging, innovative, and holistic smart grid trials ever conducted in the UK.
+It is an incredible opportunity to fundamentally change the way the UK energy system works.